How to Watercolor Trees in 3 Easy Steps

 Paint the trunks and branches with dark brown watercolor.

 Below are the colors I used.
 Mix the colors in advance, and keep a good supply.
-You will use a generous amount of color painting the tree.
+You will use a generous amount of color to paint the tree.

 Watercolor color palette for the autumn tree.